HON95/prometheus-nut-exporter/README.md

 See [metrics](metrics.md).

+To check if a specific UPS is unavailable, use something like: `absent(nut_status{job="...", ups="..."})`

-I only have a few PowerWalker UPSes to test with, so I've only added matrics for useful variables for those.
+I only have a few PowerWalker UPSes to test with, so I've only added metrics for useful variables for those.
 If you want more metrics/vars, you're welcome to request it or implement it yourself.

 ## References